 What’s especially concerning around these products in particular is that they come into contact with mucous membranes and in some cases are actually inserted INTO your body—which may increase absorption of harmful chemicals.
 Some of the most prominent brands selling scented menstrual products include Playtex, Stayfree, Tampax and Always.
 Last year we tested Playtex tampons and Stayfree pads and found hidden carcinogens, reproductive toxins, and irritants.

 And the kicker?
 There are no federal regulations that require companies to disclose the ingredients in fragrance, so you have no way of knowing what chemicals you are being exposed to.
 That’s about to change in NY, where we worked with WE ACT for Environmental Justice, Sierra Club, and Clean and Healthy New York to pass legislation requiring ingredient disclosure for menstrual products.
-When Governor Cuomo signs the bill into law it will be the first in the nation to require such disclosure.
+When Governor Cuomo signs the bill into law (UPDATE: Gov. signed on Oct 11, 2019!!!) it will be the first in the nation to require such disclosure.
 On the federal level, Congresswoman Meng has introduced the Menstrual Product Right to Know Act, which would give every menstruator, no matter what state you live in, the right to this information.

 The bottom line: It is simply outrageous that there are scented menstrual products.
 Companies should eliminate the use of fragrance in these products all together and STOP marketing campaigns that shame women and perpetuate the stigma around menstruation.
 Manufacturers should also stop keeping secrets of what ingredients are in these products, including fragrance.
 Everyone who menstruates has a right to this information.

 Feeling fired up?
 You can take action by: